Wannabeserbian/python-web-scrapper/README.md

-# 🌐 Selenium Web Scraper for Country Ratings
+# 🌐 Selenium Web Scraper

 This Python project uses Selenium and BeautifulSoup to scrape table data from [WebScraper.io](https://webscraper.io/test-sites/tables/tables-without-thead) and save the data in a timestamped CSV file.